ibkay998/HNG-SHA256/README.md

 2. Put all the csv you want to generate hash for in the csv folder.

-3.Ensure your csv file is of the format Serial Number,Filename,Description,Gender,UUID as the top rows otherwise it will not give you the correct response
+3.Ensure your csv file is of the format Serial Number,Filename,Description,Gender,UUID as the top rows of the csv. therwise it will not give you the correct response

 4.Type in the console "python main.py".
 5.The output folder should have the updated csv.

 ### References
-If you need to see the schema of the csv check below
+If you need to see the schema of the csv check below.
 - [Schema](https://docs.google.com/spreadsheets/d/1b5H3bp_9-YVjTYQNjLeokXJewrcPfgUo_MYvYXtaUno/edit#gid=0)